AritraDey-Dev/gym-reg-k8s/PRODUCTION_GUIDE.md

 ### A. Install NGINX Ingress Controller
 The Ingress Controller sits at the edge of your cluster and routes traffic to your services.
+**Important:** Keep your backend/frontend services as `ClusterIP`.
+The Ingress Controller itself will be of type `LoadBalancer` and will handle external traffic, routing it internally to your ClusterIP services.
+This saves costs (one LoadBalancer vs many).

 ```bash
 # For most cloud providers (AWS, GKE, Azure)
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml